 Students practice techniques on each other.
 Attacks and application are real.
 This has the benefit of ensuring that you learn techniques as they are used in the street.
 As a result, you will also learn what it means to receive a strike and quickly realise that you have developed an ability to withstand heavy blows.

-Proud to promote Mike Joliff's inspiring first volume of his life and experiences in Five Pattern Hung Kuen Kung Fu.
+We are proud to promote Mike Joliff's inspiring first volume of his life and experiences in Five Pattern Hung Kuen Kung Fu.

 Mike details each of his Kong Sau fights leaving little to the readers' imagination.